-Shintaido is best practiced through attending regular weekly classes.
+Shintaido is best practised through attending regular weekly classes.
 Partner practice and sharing group energy are important, so it cannot be learned from a book.

-British Shintaido remains a small organisation and regular classes run only where Instructors are able to support them.
-Hopefully you will find a class near you.
+British Shintaido is a small organisation and regular in-person classes run only where Instructors are able to support them.
+However we also run online classes which are suitable for beginners.
 BS Instructors also run occasional workshops and other events.

-If you wish to experience Shintaido for yourself your first option is to find a local class.
 Use the map below to find one in your area, or to visit a class in another area.
-Each class shown on the map has its own dedicated page in this website’s main navigation menu.
-Note that classes do change on a regular basis, so although visitors are always welcome, it’s wise to check before attending an unfamiliar class.
+Each class shown on the map has its own page in this website’s main navigation menu.
+Visitors are always welcome; it’s wise to check before attending

 At weekends specialist classes are available by appointment (no fixed time) – please contact Minagawa Sensei (Masashi).